lialan/TigerCompiler/README.md

 # TigerCompiler

+Tiger is a toy language.

-The educational language Tiger, implemented in Haskell.
+The educational language Tiger compiler, implemented in Haskell.
 Writes to LLVM IR.

-Work in progress.